Seeking financial support to sharpen your skills or expand your expertise?

 The deadline for applications is April 1 at 11:59 p.m.
 CST.

 Important changes to Access Copyright Foundation’s granting programs

 For over 10 years, Access Copyright Foundation has supported the work of creators, member service and advocacy organizations as well as publishers across Canada.
-As we continue this work, we want to make sure our granting programs provide the widest and most equitable opportunity to those communities the Foundation serves which is why it has made some important changes to its granting programs.
+As we continue this work, we want to make sure our granting programs provide the widest and most equitable opportunity to those communities the Foundation serves which is why we have made some important changes to our granting programs.